 Tryon Road SUD purchases water from NORTHEAST TEXAS MWD.
-NORTHEAST TEXAS MWDprovides purchase surface water from Lake O' the Pines located in Morris, Upshur, and Marion County.
+NORTHEAST TEXAS MWD-provides purchase surface water from Lake O' the Pines located in Morris, Upshur, and Marion County.

-The NETMWD plant at Lake O' the Pines, a surface water source, or Tanner Plant, recorded no violations or positive Bac-T's in 2022.
+The NETMWD plant at Lake O' the Pines, a surface water source, or Tanner Plant, recorded no violations or positive Bac-T's in 2023.

-The Tanner Plant NTU recorded an annual average NTU of 0.03, and the highest recorded CFE - Combined filter effluent NTU of 0.16.
+The Tanner Plant NTU recorded an annual average NTU of 0.05, and the highest recorded CFE - Combined filter effluent NTU of 0.19.
+The Tanner Plant lowest total chlorine residual leaving the plant recorded an annual average of 4.34 mg/L and the lowest recorded residual of 3.06 mg/L.

 TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for your water system is based on this susceptibility and previous sample data.
 Any detections of these contaminants will be found in this Consumer Confidence Report.
-For more information on source water assessments and protection efforts at our system, contact Glenn Hobbs, General Manager, at 903-663-1447.
+For more information on source water assessments and protection efforts at our system, contact Will Hobbs, General Manager, at 903-663-1447.